 Firewalls are vital components that protect an organization’s network from threats and attacks.
-They help control network traffic, monitor and report on unauthorized access, and block unwanted information from entering the network.
-Syslog data generated from firewalls can reveal insights into potential network threats and how to mitigate them.
+They help control network traffic, monitor and report on unauthorized access, and block malicious traffic from entering the network.
+The syslog data generated from firewalls can give you actionable insights on how to mitigate potential network threats.

-EventLog Analyzer provides out-of-the-box support for SonicWall firewalls along with other firewall devices.
-Our solution analyzes, monitors, and manages all firewall log data, making the auditing process much easier.
+EventLog Analyzer provides out-of-the-box support for SonicWall firewalls in addition to with other firewall devices.
+It analyzes, monitors, and manages all firewall log data, making the auditing process much easier.
 Other benefits of auditing SonicWall firewalls with EventLog Analyzer include:

 - A user-friendly interface with an intuitive dashboard.